Ordinal Regression: Breathing Test Results.

 • method: Link function—"logistic" (default, proportional odds), "probit", "cloglog", "loglog", or "cauchit"

-The polr() function is limited.
+The MASS::polr() function is limited.
 It can model standard cumulative models (see section 3.3.1 of Fahrmeir and Tutz (2001)), but doesn’t allow for extended cumulative model with threshold variables (see section 3.3.2 of Fahrmeir and Tutz (2001)).

 Code